Distinguishing Dirac from Majorana Heavy Neutrino at Future Lepton Colliders

 \customsection{Majorana Signal from Rapidity Distribution}

-We consider distinguishing the nature of SNs at high-energy lepton colliders, such as the muon collider, as it is sensitive to the direct search for SNs.
-At the high-energy colliders, the $s$-channel process of $\ell^-\ell^+\to Z^\ast \to N \nu_\ell $ is highly suppressed~\cite{Li:2023tbx}.
-Therefore, we focus on the $t$-channel sterile neutrino production process as shown in Fig.~\ref{fig:ll2N2lW_M}, the effective coupling is given by
+We explore the potential for distinguishing the nature of sterile neutrinos (SNs) at high-energy lepton colliders, such as muon colliders, which are particularly sensitive to direct searches for SNs.
+We consider the following effective couplings: